sigito/Linguee-Workflow-for-Alfred/README.md

 More about hotkeys in Alfred available [here](https://www.alfredapp.com/help/workflows/triggers/hotkey/).

+### Copy behavior

+By default all of the translation information, including the initial search text, translations, and the results link, would be copied as a result of `⌘ C` (Command-C) action.

+Use `copy_behavior` variable to change default behavior.
+There are a few possible values it can be set to:

+* `all` (default) — copy all of the translation information;
+* `url` — copy the Lingue.com link with the results;
+* `first-translation-only` — copy the first translation only.
+In case there no translations available, the initial query would be copied instead.

 ### Miscellaneous flags

 * `check_for_updates` – whether the workflow should periodically check for a new version.